vedmichv/todoapp-codecatalyst-demo/README.md

 To follow along with this hands-on project, you will need:

 1. Have an AWS Account where the application will be deployed.
 This project will be within [AWS Free Tier](https://aws.amazon.com/free/).
-If you don't have an AWS account you can follow [instructions](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) and create a new one.
+If you don't have an AWS account you can follow the [instructions](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) and create a new one.

-2. Have an [AWS Builder ID](https://profile.aws.amazon.com/) for signing to CodeCatalyst.
-If you don't have an AWS Builder ID, you can create it during the sign up process for CodeCatalyst.
+2. Have an [AWS Builder ID](https://profile.aws.amazon.com/) for signing into CodeCatalyst.
+If you don't have an AWS Builder ID, you can create it during the sign-up process for CodeCatalyst.
 Please review the [Setting up CodeCatalyst](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html) process to learn more.

-If you are setting up AWS Builder ID and CodeCatalyst for the first time, please follow instrcutions in the section below.
+If you are setting up AWS Builder ID and CodeCatalyst for the first time, please follow the instructions in the section below.

-#### Seting up CodeCatalyst with AWS Builder ID for the first time.
+#### Setting up CodeCatalyst with AWS Builder ID for the first time.

 2.1.
 Open the [CodeCatalyst console](https://codecatalyst.aws/)

 2.2.
 Click **Get started for free**.

 2.3.
-Provide your personal email address and complete steps to sign up.
+Provide your personal email address and complete the steps to sign up.

 ![AWS Builder ID](./readme-img/prereq-1.png)

 2.4.
 Once AWS Builder is created, sign in to CodeCatalyst.

 2.5.
-Provide **Alias**, **Space name**, **AWS account ID** and Click **Verify in the AWS console**.
+Provide **Alias**, **Space name**, and **AWS account ID**.
+Click **Verify in the AWS console**.

 2.6.
-Once AWS account is verified, Click **Create space**.
+Once the AWS account is verified, Click **Create space**.

 ![Create Space](./readme-img/prereq-3.png)

-3. Create a IAM role with required permissions for CodeCatalyst.
+3. Create an IAM role with the required permissions for CodeCatalyst.
 For more information about the role and role policy, see [Creating a CodeCatalyst service role](https://docs.aws.amazon.com/codecatalyst/latest/userguide/ipa-iam-roles.html) or follow the section below.

 #### Connections and permissions